UKHO/docs/docs/software-engineering-policies/SecureDevelopment/SecurityChampion.md

 I'm an active member of the UKHO security champions group.

-I connect with the UKHO’s Security Team, to better understand their processes and requirements
+I connect with the UKHO’s Security Team, to better understand their processes and requirements.

 I work closely with solution architects to understand their security goals and concerns.